 - Vermont Agency of Education – Professional standards for educators, educator licensure and endorsements, peer review process for licensure, and IPDP requirements for educators

-- Vermont Child Care Industry and Careers Council (VCCICC) – Vermont Child Care Apprenticeship Program and courses, and On the Job Training.
+- Vermont Child Care Industry and Careers Council (VCCICC) – Vermont Child Care Apprenticeship Program and courses.
 Also a professional membership organization.

 - Vermont Child Care Providers Association (VCCPA) – Support for CDA, STARS and NAFCC program accreditation.
 A professional membership organization.